smknstd/modern-php-cheatsheet/README.md

 $r = add(1, ...$array); // TypeError: add(): Argument #2 ($b) must be of type int, string given
 ```

-Since PHP 8.0, it is possible to unpack an associative array as it will use [named arguments](#unpacking-named-arguments).
+Since PHP 8.0, it is possible to unpack an associative array (string-keyed) as it will use [named arguments](#unpacking-named-arguments).

 #### Array unpacking